 This will depend heavily on your flavour preferences.
 Some vapers enjoy fruity and sweet vapes, while others are partial to menthol or tobacco flavours.
 When it comes to e-liquid base liquids (PG and VG) it is important to note that some people might experience an allergic reaction to e-liquids containing Propylene Glycol – this does not mean that Vegetable Glycerin is a better base, only that you should avoid PG if allergic.

 All Vapelux products are vetted and selected because of their outstanding quality.
 They are made from high-quality materials, safe for use, and free of toxins and contaminants.

-We offer regular, signed, and special delivery (Royal Mail and UPS).
+We offer regular, signed, and special delivery (Royal Mail, UPS and DPD).
 Please visit our shipping page for more information about shipping and shipping costs.

 Of course you can!
 We all make mistakes sometimes, right?
 Simply let us know as soon as possible and we will cancel your order.
 Please be advised that if the shipment reaches you, you have 28 days to return it (intact and untampered with) and we will reimburse you.

 We currently deliver to over 100 countries worldwide so the better question might be – where don’t we deliver to!

 If you do not get your items in 5 days of ordering (UK) or 20 days for international shipments, please contact us at [email protected] or at +44 208 344 2000.